SpaceG/spaceg.github.io/_posts/2015-01-10-bootstrap-front-end-framework.v.3.markdown

 <p>Bootstrap makes front-end web development faster and easier.
 It's made for folks of all skill levels, devices of all shapes, and projects of all sizes. </p>

-<p> What is Bootstrap?
+What is Bootstrap?
 Bootsrap is a Fast Farmaework for Front-End Developers.
 To build fast, sleek, clean Front-End Design.
 Watch the Opensource base [Bootstrap Currently v3.3.1](http://getbootstrap.com/getting-started/) for Sass or dist files check out here [Sass Bootstrap Currently v3.3.1](https://github.com/twbs/bootstrap-sass/archive/v3.3.1.tar.gz/) .
 For Introduction and how to work with Bootstrap.
 See the Docs.
 [Docs Bootstrap v3.3.1] (http://getbootstrap.com/getting-started/#whats-included/) .
 Get Started with Bootstarp.
 See the Basic Set Up [Template Bootstrap v3.3.1](http://getbootstrap.com/getting-started/#template).
 Compiling CSS and JavaScript with [Grunt](http://gruntjs.com/Grunt/) let's see the Available Grunt commands for Bootstrap.
 [Commands on Bootsrap] (http://getbootstrap.com/getting-started/#grunt/).

 Then, from the command line:
 Install <code>grunt-cli</code> globally with <code>npm install -g grunt-cli.</code>
-Navigate to the root /bootstrap/ directory, then run npm install. npm will look at the package.json file and automatically install the necessary local dependencies listed there.   </p>
+Navigate to the root /bootstrap/ directory, then run npm install. npm will look at the package.json file and automatically install the necessary local dependencies listed there.